 Mississippi Quarterly: The Journal of Southern Cultures is a refereed academic journal dedicated to publishing scholarship on the US South, broadly defined.
 Founded in 1948, Mississippi Quarterly is published by the College of Arts and Sciences at Mississippi State University and is recognized as one of the premier journals in the field of southern studies.
 Mississippi Quarterly publishes scholarly essays, interviews, and book reviews on literature, history, film, and other subjects.
 The journal showcases work by established and emerging scholars comprising a diverse selection of topics and critical perspectives.
 Each volume typically includes a special issue, often guest-edited.
-Topics featured in past special issues include the Twenty-First-Century Southern Novel, American Indian Literatures and Cultures, Postcolonial Theory, and single authors (William Faulkner, Eudora Welty, Richard Wright, and more).
+Topics featured in past special issues include the Twenty-First-Century Southern Novel, The South in Film, Expanding the Archive in Civil War Studies, Southern Poetry, and single authors (William Faulkner, Eudora Welty, Richard Wright, and more).
 Outstanding scholarship published in Mississippi Quarterly has been recognized by the Society for the Study of Southern Literature and The Wilson Quarterly.

 What would become one of the most respected scholarly quarterlies in America began in December 1948 as The Social Science News Bulletin.
 The first issue was subtitled “A Monthly News Survey Sponsored by the Social Science Council.”
 Vol. 1, No. 1 mostly announced university events, such as conferences and meetings.